Social impact of the COVID-19 pandemic in the United States: Impacts of xenophobia and racism towards Asian Americans

+This banner was created by members of San Francisco's Chinatown community for a 1,000-person rally and march that took place on February 29, 2020, against anti-Asian sentiment.

 The social impacts of racism and xenophobia towards the Asian-American community in the U.S. had far reaching consequences.
 For example, a survey conducted in San Francisco found that only 3% of Asian-American residents had been tested for COVID-19, many of whom cited fears of racism and stigma as major contributors to their avoidance of such resources.
 In turn, Asian American health has been disproportionately challenged by the virus, as a study by Chan et al. from Cambridge University found, "that while Asian Americans make up a small proportion of COVID-19 deaths in the USA, they experience significantly higher excess all-cause mortality (3.1 times higher), case fatality rate (as high as 53% higher), and percentage of deaths attributed to COVID-19 (2.1 times higher) compared to non-Hispanic Whites."
 This speaks to a high burden of disease amongst the Asian American population that is then compounded by horrific acts of racism and xenophobia.

 Early on in the pandemic, Asian Americans were often left out of the conversation on health disparities.
 Due to a lot of factors, such as lack of trust, language barriers, limited funding, and ultimately "covert and overt forms of racism" at play towards the community, there was a lack of ongoing Asian American and Pacific Islander (AAPI) research related to the particular disparities they face.
 This gap in recognition of health disparities burden for the community and research is a potential space for improvement moving forward.